How to register or change your address with the Croatian police: Guide for 2024

-In this post, we’ll cover:
+In this post, we cover:

-- When you should register with the police
+- When you must register

 - Where you can register